jsonh-org/Jsonh/README.md

 ### Objection!

-You might be thinking: new programming languages and formats get created every day, and never reach the light of night due to a lack of usage.
+You might be thinking: new programming languages and formats get created all the time, and never reach the light of day due to a lack of usage.
 Basically, it's hard to get people to change to new things.

 However, in the case of JSONH, this is not a problem.
 Programming languages are most useful when they have widespread adoption and an ecosystem of packages.